New York Mercantile Library: 1970s–2000s

 Membership in the library declined through the following decades, and the library sold off parts of its collection in the 1970s.
 "In 1971 the theological collection was sold, in 1977 the foreign language collection was sold."
 It also attempted a merger with Pace College, but this did not occur.
 By 1987 the library was in financial distress, and closed for the summer of 1987, and then indefinitely in 1989, at a time when its membership was only 375 people.
 The association subsequently reorganized and reopened, with a new focus on fiction and literature.

 In 1998, the ground floor of the building was renovated by Beyer Blinder Belle.
 The library – colloquially known as "The Merc" – had considered moving to a new location in 2008, but subsequently decided to remain at its historic Midtown Manhattan location.

 Center for Fiction, 2005–present

 Since 2005 known as The Center for Fiction, the organization presents a diverse program of free or low-cost public events, featuring over 100 authors, translators, and critics each year.
-The center also offers reading groups and writing workshops, open to the public, led by writers and scholars.
+The Center also offers reading groups and writing workshops.